Buy our new merch to protect journalists on the front lines

 Anastasiia Verzun

-Anastasiia is an editorial assistant at the Kyiv Independent.
-Anastasiia is an alumnus of Ukrainian Leadership Academy Mariupol 2022 and holds a bachelor's degree in Fine Arts from Kyiv National Academy of Fine Arts and Architecture.
+Anastasiia is a junior reporter at the Kyiv Independent.
+She is an alumnus of Ukrainian Leadership Academy Mariupol 2022 and holds a bachelor's degree in Fine Arts from Kyiv National Academy of Fine Arts and Architecture.
 Before joining the team, she studied at the University of Applied Arts in Vienna.
-She also worked at the NGO Kriegsbilder, organizing screenings of Ukrainian cinema and curating music and cultural events that advocate for and promote Ukrainian culture.
+She previously worked at the NGO Kriegsbilder, organizing screenings of Ukrainian cinema and curating music and cultural events.

 For media & speaking inquiries: